 The Thick of It: By the time we meet Hugh Abbot, he seems to have already not only earned his pair but glued them permanently to his face.

 Doctor Who has the Doctor himself.
-For all of his apparent youth and energy, it's hard to forget He's over a thousand years old and was forced to kill his own people in the Time War; he still retains a lot of idealism, but he lets the cynicism shine through every now and again.
+For all of his apparent youth and energy, it's hard to forget he's over a thousand years old and was forced to kill his own peoplenote at least he thought so in the Time War; he still retains a lot of idealism, but he lets the cynicism shine through every now and again.
 Very apparent with the eleventh and ninth doctors.

 Eliot: You have no idea who I was before all this started.
 That guy—kid—he had God in his heart and a flag on his shoulder.
 Clean hands.
 I haven't seen him in the mirror in more than ten years, and believe me—I get up every morning looking for him.

 Charting Steely Dan's albums from Can't buy a Thrill to Gaucho will reveal a trajectory which slides further and further into cynicism.
 They were pretty damn cynical to begin with, but even the shaky optimism of "Change of the Guard" is long gone by the time of The Royal Scam.